littlemissdragon/littlemissdragon.github.io/_posts/2024-10-20-introduction-to-the-international-diversification-service.md

 ---
-layout: post
+layout: article
-title: "Introduction to the International Diversification Service"
+title: Introduction to the International Diversification Service
-date: 2024-10-20
+custom_css: article.css
-include_mathjax: false
+include_mathjax: true
 ---
 ## What is international diversification ##